underpostnet/engine/src/client/public/cyberia-docs/ACTION-SYSTEM.md

 The Action System defines how NPC entities interact with players.
 An **Action** is a spatial, typed payload attached to a map entity that the player activates by tapping the NPC.
 Actions drive dialogue, shops, crafting, storage, and quest grant events.

-> **Implementation status — Pre-alpha:** The CyberiaAction and CyberiaDialogue MongoDB schemas and Engine REST API (`src/api/cyberia-action`, `src/api/cyberia-dialogue`) are defined.
-Go server integration (NPC tap routing to action handlers, shop/craft transaction processing, quest grant on dialogue completion) is planned for the **Alpha milestone**.
-The `freeze_start`/`freeze_end` WS messages for modal protection are implemented in the Go server today.
+> **Implementation status — Alpha (talk / quest-talk):** The CyberiaAction and CyberiaDialogue MongoDB schemas and Engine REST API (`src/api/cyberia-action`, `src/api/cyberia-dialogue`) are defined.
+The `talk` and `quest-talk` paths are wired end-to-end: the Go server binds actions to entities at instance init, validates dialogue completion, grants quests, and advances `talk` objectives (see **Dialogue Interaction Protocol** below).
+Shop / craft / storage transaction processing remains planned for a later Alpha increment.
+The `freeze_start`/`freeze_end` WS messages for modal protection are implemented; dialogue freeze now rides on the `dlg_*` frames.

 ---